staabm/staabm.github.io/_posts/2023-07-23-rector-in-legacy-projects.md

 - Give classes some extra attention which somehow integrate with libraries you use, like e.g. Doctrine-Collections.
 - If classes implement magic methods (e.g. `__get`), review related changes properly.

+If rector changes things you don't like, you may [ignore source files for single rules or even skip the source file completly](https://getrector.com/documentation/ignoring-rules-or-paths).
+You can re-visit the skipped cases later again.
+You may feel more confident after the codebase got enriched with types and PHPStan can better understand the code in question.

 I had the most success using the [`ReturnTypeFromStrict*` Rector rules](https://github.com/rectorphp/rector/blob/main/docs/rector_rules_overview.md) first.
 Do so one rule at a time, like described above.